mobile menu decorative search schedule

 Library drop-in (on campus)

-Ask us any questions on using the Library's resources or services.
-Whether it's an IT issue you need solving or where to find support with referencing, essay writing or doing a literature review.
-This assessment period, we'll be providing guidance on tried and tested approaches to revision and strategies to get you through your assessments.
+Ask us any questions on using the Library's resources or services, from where to find support with referencing, essay writing or doing a literature review.
 Our Library drop-in gives you the opportunity to speak to a friendly member of the Library and Student Team to get support and guidance.

 Drop-ins are open to all University of Manchester students, researchers and staff.
 In peak times you may need to wait, support and advice will be provided as quickly as possible.
 You can join the drop-in at any time during the session!